BenMcGuirk/ugi-cancer-early-markers/README.md

 The CSV file paths in the scripts point to local directories.
 Researchers using this code should replace these paths with their own file locations.
-The underlying data (CPRD Aurum) cannot be shared.

 ## License